flyway/flywaydb.org/documentation/database/sqlserver.md

 The instructions provided here are adapted from the [Microsoft JDBC Driver for SQL Server documentation](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server?view=sql-server-ver15).
 Refer to this when troubleshooting authentication problems.

-**Note** These instructions may be incomplete.
+**Note:** These instructions may be incomplete.
 Flyway depends on Microsoft's JDBC drivers, which in turn have many environmental dependencies to enable different authentication types.
 You may have to perform your own research to get the JDBC driver working for the different authentication types.

 ### SQL Server Authentication